RokayaNeeraj/CardioAnalysis/README.md

 # CardioAnalysis
-The project consists of data of individuals who uses three different models(TM195,TM495,TM798) of machine for their fitness routine.
-The main objective of this project is to do target segmentation of customers according to gender, marital status, age and so on.
+The project consists of data from individuals who use three different models(TM195, TM495, TM798) of machines for their fitness routine.
+The main objective of this project is to conduct target segmentation of customers according to gender, marital status, age and so on.